First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Methods

-For the measurements with $^{52}$Mn, four different activities of 1.278 MBq, 1.298 MBq, 1.346 MBq, and 1.354 MBq were added to the samples prepared for cardiac myxoma, human adipose tissue, polycarbonate, and fused silica, respectively.
+For the measurements with $^{52}$Mn, four different activities of 1.278 MBq, 1.298 MBq, 1.346 MBq, and 1.354 MBq, measured at the start of the experiment, were added to the samples prepared for cardiac myxoma, human adipose tissue, polycarbonate, and fused silica, respectively.
 The data were then collected for 19 hours 44 minutes with all four samples placed in the scanner (see Fig.~\ref{fig:method}A).
-In case of $^{55}$Co, activities of 1.032 MBq, 1.020 MBq, 1.092 MBq, and 1.071 MBq were used for cardiac myxoma, human adipose tissue, polycarbonate, and fused silica, respectively (see Fig.~\ref{fig:method}B).
+In case of $^{55}$Co, activities of 1.032 MBq, 1.020 MBq, 1.092 MBq, and 1.071 MBq, measured at the start of the experiment, were used for cardiac myxoma, human adipose tissue, polycarbonate, and fused silica, respectively (see Fig.~\ref{fig:method}B).
 These measurements lasted 15 hours and 5 minutes.
 Apart from the choice of radionuclide and activity, the set-up was the same in both measurements, see Figs.~\ref{fig:method}(A-B).